Moorhead Pageants

 The Miss Moorhead Pageant is an organization to encourage positive achievement by helping to build the scholastic achievement, creative accomplishments, healthy living and community involvement of our young professional women.
 This competition is intended to encourage and reward the talent, communication skills, community service, and academic achievements of women.

 Miss Moorhead may be called upon to appear at a variety of functions throughout the community of Moorhead, where she will be asked to speak, possibly perform her talent, and interact with people of all ages.
 At all of these appearances, she must be gracious, well spoken, attractive and well groomed, approachable and friendly in order to meet the public’s expectation of a titleholder.
-She must also set an example of someone who has passion and initiative regarding her chosen Social Impact Issue.
+She must also set an example of someone who has passion and initiative regarding her chosen

-Miss Moorhead must also conscientiously prepare to compete for the State title of Miss Minnesota in 2023.
+Miss Moorhead must also conscientiously prepare to compete for the State title of Miss Minnesota.
 She should consider her preparation her duty to represent all the young women in her state to the absolute best of her ability.
 She must make the time in her busy life to hone her skills in Interview, Talent, and Evening Wear presentations, as well as keep up a healthy lifestyle and fitness program.
 She should be sure her State paperwork is thoroughly and correctly completed, and submitted on time.
 She must be able to undertake all of these responsibilities while she continues to maintain her scholastic and/or professional commitments. while making time to enjoy her family and friends.

 A Miss Moorhead’s Year of Service should be an exciting, busy, and important year in her life.
 She is an exceptional, charismatic young professional woman who leaves an inspiring and enduring impression on everyone she meets.